visit-dav/visit/src/doc/dev_manual/CreateRelease.rst

 Overview
 --------

-When we put out a new release we create create three artifacts.
+When we put out a new release we create create two initial assets and tag the release candidate branch.

 1) A source code tar file that includes a build_visit script that references the tagged release.
-2) A build_visit script that references the tagged release and includes the checksum for the source code tar file.
+2) A unified build_visit script that references the tagged release and includes the checksum for the source code tar file.
-3) The tag on the release candidate branch.

 Creating the release
 --------------------